Skip to content

 The PRD→Plan→Todo Methodology

 The PRD→Plan→Todo methodology is a systematic approach to AI-assisted development that transforms high-level requirements into working code through three distinct phases.
-This workflow has become the gold standard for teams using Claude Code and Cursor IDE.
+This workflow has become the gold standard for teams using Claude Code and Cursor.

 The Three Pillars